-Anxiety is something everyone experiences at times, and feeling anxious is a perfectly natural reaction to some situations.
+Anxiety is often described as a feeling of fear or unease – and it’s something everyone experiences at times.
+Feeling anxious is a perfectly natural reaction to some situations.

 What is anxiety?

 Anxiety is usually a natural response to pressure, feeling afraid or threatened, which can show up in how we feel physically, mentally, and in how we behave.

 It’s common to describe anxiety as a feeling of dread, fear or unease, which can range from mild to severe.

 Anxiety can become a problem if we start worrying a lot about small stuff or relatively harmless situations.